DanielBijnens/java-starters/README.md

 # java-starters
-Starter files for starting java applications with basic content
+Starter files for starting java applications with basic content for accessing databases, utilities